webarch-coop/webarch-ssh/README.md

 ```

 The server fingerprints and other SSH details can be found below in YAML format.

+The contents of this repo have been automatically generated using the [Webarchitects SSH Ansible Role](http://git.coop/webarch/ssh), primary URL of this repo is [`https://git.coop/webarch/webarch-ssh`](https://git.coop/webarch/webarch-ssh) however it is also [mirrored to GitHub](https://github.com/webarch-coop/webarch-ssh)

 <!-- BEGIN 81.95.52.60 -->
 ## git.coop